 If you’re already a homeowner with a variable-rate home equity line of credit, and you used part of it to do a home improvement project, McBride recommends asking your lender if it’s possible to fix the rate on your outstanding balance, effectively creating a fixed-rate home equity loan.
-Say you have a $50,000 line of credit but only used $20,000 for a renovation.
-You would ask to have a fixed rate applied to the $20,000.

 If that’s not possible, consider paying off that balance by taking out a HELOC with another lender at a lower promotional rate, McBride suggested.

-Stocks: Seek broad exposure and pricing power
+Your overall portfolio: Seek broad exposure and pricing power

 For example, financial service companies can do well in a rising rate environment because, among other things, they can make more money on loans.
 But if there’s an economic slowdown, a bank’s overall loan volume could go down.